hadd0ck/GhostBlogDocker/README.md

 ### 5. LetsEncrypt

 LetsEncrypt give you for free a certificate valid for 3 months.
 Many company migrated to this open CA because of price and security.
 The only way you can get a certificate for a domain is if this domain targets the ip where you run the command.
-So it means that you control the DNS and the server, that's only what we need to be sure the certificate could be delivered.
+So it means that you control the DNS and the server, that's the requirement for certificate delivery.

 To update your certificate, you can do manually: